-- To assess the compliance of auditors to the guide line of internal audit process in conducting the audit activities. - To assess whether the occupation and improvement, professional competency, quality of audit work, organizational independence, management support and the interplay among them influences audit effectiveness in internal audit process or not. - To suggest possible courses of action that can help the concerned body to improve the effectiveness of internal audit activity.
+- 1. To assess the compliance of auditors to the guide line of internal audit process in conducting the audit activities. - 2.
+To assess the advisory role performed by internal auditor in CBE - 3.
+To assess the internal audit activities done by internal auditors - 4.
+To assess the effectiveness of internal audit based on the occupation and improvement, professional competency, quality of audit work, organizational independence, management support and the interplay among auditors making regarding audit effectiveness.
+The study could also be used as an initiation for those who are interested to conduct a detailed and comprehensive study regarding audit effectiveness